HaifaGraphicsCourses/computer-graphics-2023-abedalftah-rogeazzam/Assignment2Report/Assignment2Report_part2.md

 ## Requirement 5:

-The phong shading is the smoothest among all, since for each pixel we compute the color by finding it's own normal (by interpolation of the triangle vertices normals), and then find the color:
+The phong shading is the smoothest among all, since for each pixel we compute the color by finding it's own normal (by interpolation of the triangle vertices normals), and then find the color, In addition we computed the specular light using the formula:  model specular * cos(alpha) * light specular , where alpha is the angle between r (calculated previously) to the vector v (which is the vector between the camera position and the point on the model).

 ![alt text](https://github.com/HaifaGraphicsCourses/computer-graphics-2023-abedalftah-rogeazzam/blob/master/Assignment2Report/Q5_1.png)